 People can and do make positive changes in their lives.
 Family First provides Colorado with the opportunity to offer more proactive services to support parents in addressing their challenges and seeking help.
 Prior to Family First, federal funding could only be used if a child or teen was growing up outside of their home and their family met certain income qualifications.
 Now, federal funding is available to keep families together and there are no income guidelines.
 Prevention services must be trauma-informed, evidence-based, approved, and subject to a well-designed and rigorous evaluation.

 In August 2020, the Colorado Department of Human Services (CDHS) submitted a draft of the state's prevention plan to the federal government.
 After reviewing the plan, Colorado's federal partners will provide feedback and CDHS will make revisions before the document is final.
-Download a copy of the draft Family First Prevention Plan.

 Skill-based parenting training